rossumai/keras-multi-gpu/blog/docs/index.md

 - [Measurements](measurements.md)
 - [Conclusion and suggestions how to improve](conclusion.md)

-### Short conclusion:
+### Short conclusion

-- currently multi-gpu training is already possible in Keras
-    - various third-party scripts + now in upstream (upcoming 2.0.9)
-    - it runs, it able to get some speed-up, but not as high as possible
-- also there are some third-party packages (horovod, tensorpack)
-    - both claim good speed-up
-    - little bit more complicated API/installation
-- good speed-up with plain TensorFlow is possible but complicated
-    - this is the goal
-- ideally we'd like good speed-up with simple API
-    - existing Keras multi-gpu code with some imporovements:
-        - double-buffering of batches at GPU using StagingArea
-        - providing data to TF memory asynchronously - using TF queues or Dataset API
+Currently multi-gpu training is already possible in Keras.
+Besides various third-party scripts for making a data-parallel model there's already [a implementations in the main repo](https://github.com/fchollet/keras/blob/3dd3e8331677e68e7dec6ed4a1cbf16b7ef19f7f/keras/utils/training_utils.py#L56-L75) (to be released in 2.0.9).
+From our experiments we see it's runnable and it's able to provide some speed-up but not as high as possible (eg. compared to TensorFlow benchmarks).

+Also there are some recently released third-party packages like [horovod](https://github.com/uber/horovod) or [tensorpack](https://github.com/tensorpack) that support data-parallel training with TensorFlow and Keras.
+Both claim good speed-up (so far we weren't able to measure them) and the cost of a little bit more complicated API or installation.

+From measuring TensorFlow benchmarks ([tf_cnn_benchmarks](https://github.com/tensorflow/benchmarks/tree/master/scripts/tf_cnn_benchmarks)) we can see that good speed-up with plain TensorFlow is possible but rather complicated.
+They key ingredients seem to be asynchronous data feeding to from CPU to GPU using StagingArea and to TF memory (either from Python memory using TF queues or from disk).

+Ideally we'd like good speed-up with simple Keras-style API and without relying on external libraries other than Keras and TensorFlow themselves.
+In particular we need to correcly implement pipelining (at least double-buffering) of batches at GPU using StagingArea and if necessary also providing data to TF memory asynchronously (using TF queues or Dataset API).
+It should be verified with nvprof.

-- also we provided some code to help with making benchmarks of multi-GPU training with Keras
+Along with this article [we provided some code](https://github.com/rossumai/keras-multi-gpu) to help with making benchmarks of multi-GPU training with Keras.